PTE Guide

 What the Rescore Does NOT Do

-• Does NOT give you partial credit for items the AI scored as incorrect
+• Does NOT give you partial credit for items the scoring system marked as incorrect

 • Does NOT apply a different (more lenient) scoring model